 The final statement presented by the Agency is the statements of cash flows.
 The statements of cash flows present detailed information about the cash activities of the Agency during the year.
 The first section of the statements of cash flows deals with operating cash flows and shows the net cash provided by the operating activities of the Agency.
-The second section reflects the cash flows from capital and related financing activities and shows capital construction and capital asset acquisition, and the third section reflects principal/interest on capital debt.
+The second section reflects the cash flows from non-capital and related financing activities and the third section reflects purchase of fixed assets and principal/interest on capital debt.